liqd/adhocracy3/docs/style_guide/fe_structure.rst

 ++++++++++++

 At the top level of the directory structure there are TypeScript modules that define angular modules.
-These represent different application.
+These represent different applications.
 Each application wires together everything that is required: Packages, resources and adapters.

 Application modules are also in charge of loading all required files.
 As explained before, it is not sufficient to require the corresponding TypeScript modules.
-You additionally need to use this modules, e.g. as parameters to a dummy function like this::
+You additionally need to use these modules, e.g. as parameters to a dummy function like this::

     var forceLoad = (...args) => args;